100000000x/website/_posts/2020-10-27-react-token-based-authentication-django.md

 [![Cross-Origin Request Blocked](request_cors.png){:.image-border}](request_cors.png)

-There is error message that request was blocked with reason that CORS header `Access-Control-Allow-Origin` is missing.
+There is an error message that request was blocked with a reason that CORS header `Access-Control-Allow-Origin` is missing.
 What is CORS?
 CORS - Cross-Origin Resource Sharing - it is a mechanism that restricts which resources can be accessed from another domain.
-As I wrote ealier the `localhost` and `127.0.0.1` are the same, BUT our django server is running on `8000` port and the frontend application is running on port `3000` - the difference.
+As I wrote ealier the `localhost` and `127.0.0.1` are the same, BUT our django server is running on `8000` port and the frontend application is running on port `3000` - thus the difference.
 We need to allow the frontend application to access the django server resources.
 How to do this?

 ## Add CORS in Django